 Safety: the Carbon Monoxide Sensor Switch

-Regardless of which style of gas furnace you have, it is key to have your entire HVAC tested on a yearly basis to ensure that it is operating properly and scores below an acceptable vent gas level.
+Regardless of whether you have a downflow gas furnace or one of the other two types, it is key to have your entire HVAC tested on a yearly basis to ensure that it is operating properly and scores below an acceptable vent gas level.